Back Pain After Chemo: Can Chemo Cause Sciatica? | MyBCTeam

 • Pain-relieving patches or cream, such as lidocaine or capsaicin

-Your doctor might reduce the dose of your chemotherapy or hormone therapy or recommend that you try a different drug instead.
+Your doctor might reduce the dose of your chemotherapy or hormone therapy or recommend trying a different drug.

 Talk to Your Doctor About Nerve Pain Caused by Chemotherapy